 Treatment and Prevention

 Treatment of KS mainly involves treating the underlying condition that damaged the immune system in the first place.
-In the case of AIDS, this involves administration of HAART (highly active antiretrobiral therapy) that can suppress the HIV virus and allow restoration of immune function.
+In the case of HIV/AIDS, this involves administration of combination anti-HIV medications that can suppress the HIV virus and allow restoration of immune function.

-Practicing safer sex can also protect you from becoming infected with HIV, the virus that causes AIDS.
-Since AIDS increases the risk of Kaposi's sarcoma, practicing safer sex can help reduce your risk of this cancer.
+Practicing safer sex can also protect you from becoming infected with HIV, the virus that causes HIV/AIDS.
+Since HIV infection increases the risk of Kaposi's sarcoma, practicing safer sex can help reduce your risk of this cancer.